schallert/pathmapr/README.md

 Robust app - we believe our app is useful, and in our use it has worked well.
 For now, it is specific the the CMU / Pittsburgh area, but we hope to expand its use case for a later unit or term project

-User interface - we use appealing colors / patterns, and in our testing among random friends, they have found the interface to be intuitive
+User interface - we use appealing colors / patterns, and in our testing among random friends, they have found the interface to be intuitive.
+Another note: when you click the markers you lay out, it will move the marker to the next possible location from the search list.
+Same if you click the dropdown below your location input.

 Code style - our code is formatted properly.
 We realized late in the game that our editors were set to different spacing widths (2 spaces, 4 spaces), so that threw things off a bit, but overall it looks fine